nyoshimizu/nyoshimizu.github.io/_posts/2017-03-07-Microcorruption.md

 - Embedded Systems
 ---

-Microcorruption is a embedded security CTF.
+[Microcorruption](https://microcorruption.com) is an embedded security CTF.
 I've completed up to Chernobyl, which is 17 levels in, plus the tutorial.
 <!--end excerpt-->

 This is an embedded systems CTF, emulating TI's MSP430.
 It was really, really fun.
 It's generally low level, assembly stuff.